aiminhua/ncs_samples/nrf53_ble/appcore/README.rst

 Regarding SPI example, it serves the same function as `SPI master example`_.
 See `SPI master example`_ for the testing steps.

-Regarding RTC example, it’s just the same function as nRF5_SDK\examples\peripheral\rtc: after 5 seconds, LED2 is turned on by RTC ISR.
+Regarding RTC example, it’s just the same function as ``nRF5_SDK/examples/peripheral/rtc``.
+After 5 seconds, LED2 is turned on by RTC ISR.

 The logging is like below.